 - Tuberculosis (TB) is second only to HIV/AIDS as the greatest killer worldwide due to a single infectious agent.

-- Over 95% of TB deaths occur in low- and middle-income countries, and it is among the top three causes of death for women aged 15 to 44.
+- Over 95% of TB deaths occur in low- and middle-income countries, and it is among the top 5 causes of death for women aged 15 to 44.

-- TB is a leading killer of people living with HIV causing one fifth of all deaths.
+- TB is a leading killer of HIV-positive people causing one fourth of all HIV-related deaths.

 Tuberculosis (TB) is caused by bacteria (Mycobacterium tuberculosis) that most often affect the lungs.
 Tuberculosis is curable and preventable.